berkas1/doc.bigclown.com/docs/climate-station.md

 5. Connect LED Strip to Power Module
 6. Connect AC adapter to Power Module

-## How to build LED thermometer

-1. Get your [Al strip] (http://.....)
-2. Insert LED strip to Al strip
-3. Glue and trim sticker with scale

 ## How to install and connect Grafana application